TeenyCloud/TeenyCloud.github.io/README.md

 - **Automatic Install**: The Jekyll image automatically runs `bundle install` on startup, using cached gems for fast subsequent runs
 - **Zero Local Dependencies**: You only need Docker - all Jekyll dependencies stay inside the container

+#### Container Lifecycle

+All commands use **temporary containers** (`docker-compose run --rm`):
+- Every `make` command creates a fresh container that's automatically removed when you exit
+- Containers are ephemeral and don't persist after stopping
+- No leftover containers cluttering your Docker environment

+**What actually persists:**
+- **Blog source files**: Stored on your Mac filesystem (bind mount), editable with any editor
+- **Ruby gems**: Stored in the `jekyll-vendor` Docker volume for fast reinstalls
+- **Generated site**: Written to `_site/` on your Mac (via bind mount)

+This means you can safely delete containers without losing any work - all important data persists outside the container.

 ## Blog Structure

 ### Adding Authors